 The advantages of an LLC include legal protection and potential tax benefits for businesses of all sizes, whether it’s a one-person shop or a small business with a team of employees.

 - Personal assets are protected.
 Establishing an LLC helps you avoid being held personally responsible for your company’s failings.
-That means if someone files a lawsuit against the business, the plaintiff cannot go after your personal assets, such as your home, car, or cash savings.
-The protection extends to creditors, who cannot collect any assets outside of the business in order to recoup losses (like defaulted loans).
+That means if someone files a lawsuit against the business, the plaintiff cannot go after owners’ personal assets, such as homes, cars, or cash savings.
+This limited liability protection extends to creditors, who cannot collect any assets outside of the business in order to recoup losses (like defaulted loans).